kevinimbrechts/docker-cas-apereo/README.md

 ## Using services
 Services are to be placed in `/etc/cas/services/` directory/.
 You can create a Docker volume or use you own `Dockerfile`.
+I created `yaml` examples in `samples/etc/cas/services` directory:
+* `CASAdminDashboard-10000003.yml`: Authorize Admin Dashboard
+* `HTTP-10000004.yml`: Authorize all HTTP(s) applications

 ## Install Kerberos
-If you have to use Kerberos, you need to create your own `Dockerfile` and install Kerberos, add your `krb5.conf` file and add your keytab file like this :
+If you have to use Kerberos, you need to create your own `Dockerfile` and install Kerberos, add your `krb5.conf` file and add your keytab file like this:
 ```Dockerfile
 FROM kimbrechts/docker-cas-apereo
 ...